 The remainder of I-110 south to Beach Boulevard was constructed on a viaduct by 1988.
 The urban section passes over both Keegan Bayou and a series of four cross streets with southbound only off-ramps.
 The elevated roadway concludes at an inverted trumpet interchange, with the south side ramps for U.S. 90 arcing over waters of Mississippi Sound.

-Opening of the Back Bay of Biloxi draw bridge in 1973 replaced the adjacent D'Iberville Bridge (Mississippi 15) as the main route between Biloxi and the Harrison County mainland.
+The contract for construction of the Back Bay of Biloxi bridge was awarded on July 25, 1972.1 Completed in Fall 1974, the draw bridge replaced the adjacent D'Iberville Bridge (Mississippi 15) as the main route between Biloxi and the Harrison County mainland.
 The freeway ended then at Bay View Drive, with Mississippi 15 following I-110 northward and rejoining Caillavet Street south to U.S. 90.